Map and explore oxygen level data using charts

 - In the Contents pane, click the Bay layer to select it.
 On the ribbon, click the Feature Layer tab.
 In the Compare group, click Swipe.

 When you point to the map, the pointer changes.

-The extent of the Bay polygon does not exactly match the Topographic basemap below.
+The extent of the Bay layer polygon does not exactly match the Topographic basemap below.
 The Bay layer has been simplified and generalized from the actual Chesapeake Bay boundary.
 The generalization will make future analysis faster.

 - On the Map tab, click Explore.
 Scroll your mouse wheel to zoom back to the full extent of Chesapeake Bay.

-Reselecting the Explore tool disables the swipe effect, allowing you to pan and zoom normally.
+Enabling the Explore tool disables the swipe effect, allowing you to pan and zoom normally.

 - In the Contents pane, turn off the Bay layer and turn on the DissolvedO2 layer.

-The DissolvedO2 layer is sourced from a CSV file downloaded from the Chesapeake Bay Program Water Quality Database (1984 – present).
+The DissolvedO2 layer is sourced from a .csv file downloaded from the Chesapeake Bay Program Water Quality Database (1984 – present).
 This data was geocoded, projected, and filtered to retain data sampled between early 2014 and late 2015 that related to dissolved oxygen.